 April 3, 2020 COVID-19 Update: The Skagit River Hydroelectric Project and the Ross Lake National Recreation Area are closed to all public visitors until further notice.
 State Route 20, the primary access route to the hydroelectric project, remains open to just west of the town of Newhalem (milepost 120).
 The closure point on the east side is at milepost 177.
 Seattle City Light will continue to work with federal, state, and local authorities to monitor the public health emergency and will provide updates as the situation changes.

-The Skagit River Hydroelectric Project (Project) is located in the upper Skagit River basin, in northeastern Puget Sound, Washington.
-Headwaters of the Skagit River originate in Canada, and the Project occupies a scenic area in the Mount Baker-Snoqualmie National Forest and Ross Lake National Recreation Area, adjacent to North Cascades National Park.
+The Skagit River Hydroelectric Project (Project) is located in the upper Skagit River basin, in the North Cascade Mountains of Washington State.
+The Skagit River originates in Canada and drains into northeastern Puget Sound.
 The Skagit River basin, the third largest in Washington, drains 3,140 square miles, including about 390 square miles in Canada.
-The Skagit River and its tributaries drain mountain areas from east to west, entering the United States from British Columbia at river mile (RM) 127 and flowing a total of 162 river miles to Puget Sound near Mount Vernon, Washington (Envirosphere 1988).
+The river and its tributaries drain mountain areas from east to west, entering the United States from British Columbia at river mile (RM) 127 and flows a total of 162 river miles to Puget Sound near Mount Vernon, Washington.
 The basin is characterized by rugged mountain topography in the central and eastern parts, and by level floodplains and rolling uplands in the western part.

 |Owner||Seattle City Light|